dogecoin/dogecoin/doc/build-openbsd.md

 pkg_add python # (select highest version, e.g. 3.5)
 ```

 The default C++ compiler that comes with OpenBSD 5.9 is g++ 4.2.
-This version is old (from 2007), and is not able to compile the current version of Dogecoin Core, primarily as it has no C++11 support, but even before there were issues.
+This version is old (from 2007), and is not able to compile the current version of Pepecoin Core, primarily as it has no C++11 support, but even before there were issues.
 So here we will be installing a newer compiler.

 GCC
 -------